-Update to southern Nevada Child Care payment process
+Nevada Child Care Licensing

 Nevada's child care licensing laws and regulations prioritize children's health, safety, and development, ensuring access to quality learning environments.
 By regulating a variety of care options, these laws support families and cater to diverse needs.
 These goals involve mentoring and guiding child care providers to become advocates for children and family issues, as well as foster the growth and development of the provider community.
 In support of this vision, Child Care Licensing staff educate state legislators, local regulatory agencies and consumers so as to encourage support for improving the quality of child care environments for Nevada's children and families.